Miserlou/OnionCloud/README.md

 ## Funding

-We are seeking to raise 50BTC in order to hire 1 additional developer to help build and deploy this service.
+We are seeking to raise some money in order to hire 1 additional developer to help build and deploy this service.
 The timeframe is 3 months after the funding deadline to a beta, and then 3 months after that to develop a 1.0 version of the service.

 > 1JKvCnFEESTY2TvRsxy8ezisr198pLMDqZ